MicrosoftDocs/cpp-docs/docs/cpp/standard-conversions.md

 Integral conversions are performed between integral types.
 The integral types are **char**, **int**, and **long** (and the **short**, **signed**, and **unsigned** versions of these types).

-**Signed to unsigned**
+### Signed to unsigned

 Objects of signed integral types can be converted to corresponding unsigned types.
-When these conversions occur, the actual bit pattern does not change; however, the interpretation of the data changes.
+When these conversions occur, the actual bit pattern doesn't change; however, the interpretation of the data changes.
 Consider this code:

 ```cpp
 #include <iostream>